php-ru/symfony-docs-ru/templating/formats.rst

 as easily generate JavaScript, CSS, XML or any other format you can dream of.

 For example, the same "resource" is often rendered in several formats.
-To render an article index page in XML, simply include the format in the template name:
+To render an article index page in XML, include the format in the template name:

 * *XML template name*: ``article/show.xml.twig``